randomdude999/theme-fishface/README.md

 ### Authors

-Originally be krisleech, improved my randomdude999
+Originally by krisleech, improved by randomdude999